Azure/WALinuxAgent/README.md

 _Type: String_
 _Default: dhcp_

-Determines how the agent will discover the protocol endpoint.
-Agent will use DHCP by default to discover the wire server endpoint, but if this setting is 'hardcoded' the agent will use the known wireserver ip.
+Determines how the agent will discover the [WireServer endpoint](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16).
+Agent will use DHCP by default to discover the WireServer endpoint, but if this setting is 'static' the agent will use the known WireServer address (168.63.129.16).
-Possible options are "dhcp" (default) or "hardcoded".
+Possible options are "dhcp" (default) or "static".

 ### Telemetry